 To complicate things further, not every policy within a company will cover the same types of treatment.
 While one health insurance policy might cover the cost of residential drug treatment when it is first requested, someone covered under a less comprehensive plan offered by the same company may be told that they will need to attend an outpatient drug addiction treatment program first.

 No matter where you are, nonprofit organizations are available to assist you in connecting with the resources you need to pay for drug rehab if someone in your family needs it.
-It can take a little bit of research and asking around, but there are options.
-Some possibilities include:

 Though none of these is likely to cover the cost of drug rehab entirely, if they and other organizations were able to add any amount to the pot, it wouldn’t take long to save the money needed.